 Indicator Indicator Insight C.NR.1.1 Estimate and verify limits using Include continuous functions and functions tables, graphs of functions, and technology. with removable, infinite, oscillating, and jump discontinuities.
-C.NR.1.2 Calculate limits, including one- Find limits such as: sided limits, algebraically using direct limits by substitution; substitution, simplification, rationalization, • limits of sums, differences, products, and the limit laws for constant multiples, and quotients; sums, differences, products, and quotients. • limits of rational functions that are undefined at a point; one-sided limits; and • special limits such as $\lim{x \to 0} \frac{\sin x}{x}$.
+C.NR.1.2 Calculate limits, including one- sided limits, algebraically using direct Find limits such as: Iimits by substitution: substitution, simplification, rationalization, and the limit laws for constant multiples, sums, differences, products, and quotients. limits of substitution, limits of sums, differences, products, and quotients; limits of rational functions that are undefined at a point; one-sided limits; and special limits such as lim sin x / x / x.